MR RESCUE

 Bottom Line

-Endovascular therapy did not show a benefit over standard care in patients with large-vessel anterior circulation stroke, regardless of favorable penumbral imaging pattern.
+Endovascular therapy with first-generation devices did not show benefit over standard care in patients with large-vessel anterior-circulation ischemic stroke within 8 hours, and a favorable penumbral imaging pattern did not identify patients who differentially benefited from embolectomy.

 Major Points

-- MR RESCUE assessed whether imaging-defined penumbra could predict benefit from endovascular therapy.
+- MR RESCUE assessed whether imaging-defined penumbra could identify patients who differentially benefit from endovascular therapy.

-- Randomized patients within 8 hours of symptom onset to mechanical thrombectomy vs standard care.
+- Randomized patients within 8 hours of symptom onset to mechanical embolectomy (Merci Retriever or Penumbra System) vs standard medical care.

-- Used MRI or CT to classify patients as having favorable penumbral vs non-penumbral pattern before randomization.
+- Used multimodal MRI or CT to stratify patients as having favorable penumbral vs nonpenumbral pattern before randomization.

-- No significant interaction between imaging pattern and treatment outcome.
+- No significant interaction between imaging pattern and treatment on 90-day mRS (P=0.14).

-- Trial failed to demonstrate benefit of endovascular therapy, possibly due to outdated devices.
+- Trial failed to demonstrate benefit of endovascular therapy overall (mean 90-day mRS 3.9 vs 3.9, P=0.99), possibly due to first-generation devices and a low rate of substantial revascularization.

 - Laid groundwork for better patient selection methods in later trials (e.g., DEFUSE 3, DAWN).